 A suspected Boko Haram female suicide bomber detonated her vest in a compound of a traditional chieftain in Kaiga-Kindjira district, Lac Province, western Chad.
 The bomb killed a soldier, four guards and a civilian while another five people were injured.
 Though officials suspect it was a Boko Haram attack, the group has not claimed responsibility for the attack.
 The group rarely claim responsibility for attacks.

-Islamic State West Africa Province (ISWAP) fighters kill eleven workers working on fibre optic cables in Wajirko village, Borno state.
-According to residents, ISWAP had warned the workers from working their project but ignored them since they needed money to feed their families.
+Islamic State West Africa Province (ISWAP) fighters kill eleven workers laying fibre optic cables in Wajirko village, Borno state.
+According to residents, ISWAP had warned the workers to quit the project but the workers ignored them since they needed money to feed their families.

 Islamic State West Africa Province (ISWAP) fighters opened fire on a military convoy in Borno state, killing eight soldiers instantly.
 The convoy was heading towards the capital of northeastern Nigeria, Maiduguri when the insurgents used RPGs and heavy guns to attack the forces.